njtierney/rcproposal2018/2018-rconsortium-proposal.md

 (https://robjhyndman.com/hyndsight/m4comp/).

-In future work for this working group, we would like to discuss more ambitious work, that currently fall outside the charter of the R Consortium.
+In future work for this working group, we would like to discuss more ambitious work, that currently fall outside the charter of the R Consortium, and would also benefit from community discussion and consensus.
 For example, considering implementing other special types of missing value other than NA, such as STATAs special missing values; altering messages in base R to encourage other approaches than deleting missing observations by default, or at least indicate the risks, etc.

 **Expected impact of this iniative.** Handling missing values is crucial for data analysis, and an easy to use platform provides immense value to the analysis of many users.